 When a new project starts, there's always the need to decide which approach is better for its development.
 There are numerous possibilities out there and there's always those which are more popular and attractive upfront.
-Here I'll explore two of the most used and well known options in the development community: the fast growing Node.js+Express.js and the still reigning king Ruby on Rails.
+Here I'll explore two of the most used and well-known options in the development community: the fast-growing Node.js+Express.js and the solid Ruby on Rails.

-Currently, many companies are changing to Node.js, given the current stream of opinions that are announcing the fall of Rails.
+Many companies already changed to Node.js given the stream of opinions that are announcing the fall of Rails.
 However, that's not the solo reason to adopt Node.js.
 This decision is also supported by the desire to make products more scalable - mainly when they have a lot of user interactions - and the speed that it provides.

 Express.js is a minimal and flexible web application framework for Node.js.
 It's currently very popular and a great choice when the intention is to build an app with good scalability and high interaction with I/O.

-On the other side we have Ruby on Rails, a server-side web application framework in Ruby according to the Model-View-Controller pattern that can provide default structures for databases, web services and webpages.
-It follows the principle “convention over configuration” that helps reduce the number of decisions that the developer has to make.
+Ruby on Rails is a server-side web application framework in Ruby according to the Model-View-Controller pattern.
+It provides default structures for databases, web services and webpages and follows the principle "convention over configuration".
+This helps to reduce the number of decisions that the developer has to make.

 Ruby on Rails is currently more mature and has been around for some time now.
 One point in which Rails is clearly best is in applications with a relational database.
 The relational database in Node.js is underdeveloped and a comparison with Rails would not make it look good at this time.
 Rails provides data access right away together with database schema migrations support tools, being the top pick here.

 However, Node.js is growing fast and can become the next big thing.
-The speed and scalability that Node.js provides is one of its biggest advantages.
-In some tasks that require more CPU usage it can be a problem, something that may shadow its qualities, but it's one single problem in an aspect in which it's not, clearly, the best possible choice.
+The speed and scalability that Node.js provides are two of its biggest advantages.
+In some tasks that require more CPU usage, it can be a problem.
+Something that may shadow its qualities, but it's one single problem in an aspect in which it's not, clearly, the best possible choice.
 Node.js would need, in such cases, much more code than Rails to be able to achieve the same end result.